detrout/woldlab-rna-seq/README.rst

   Directory relative to the library table where the analysis files should be generated.
 It must exist before the script is run.

+reference_prefix
+  (Optional) you can use this to override the reference prefix for bedgraph bigwig file generation.
+It defaults to 'chr' but you might want all of the references '-' or you may have a genome that uses 'Scaffold' for as its referece prefix.

 read_1
   Comma seperated list of unix filename globs specifying where to find the first read fastq files.